bernardopg/steam-idler-python/docs/en/README.md

 4. **Secure Login**: Uses the official Steam Python client with Steam Guard handling.
 5. **Idle Cycle**: Rotates games every 10 minutes in an efficient loop.

-It's all powered by gevent for async efficiency and resilient HTTP sessions.
+The bot uses resilient HTTP sessions with retries/backoff.
+No external async framework is required.

 ---